Gladbach decides on coaching change for next season | WHIZ News

-MOENCHENGLADBACH, Germany (AP) — Borussia Moenchengladbach says it will replace Dieter Hecking as coach after the season.
+MOENCHENGLADBACH, Germany (AP) — Borussia Moenchengladbach is looking for a new coach after deciding to replace Dieter Hecking after this season.

+Hecking’s contract expires in June and the Bundesliga club said Tuesday it will not give him a new deal.
+Hecking took over in December 2016 and led the side to ninth-place finishes in 2017 and 2018.

+“It was one of the most difficult decisions in my managerial career,” Gladbach sporting director Max Eberl said.
+“It is purely strategic and has nothing to do with the present situation.”

 Gladbach has only one win from its last seven Bundesliga games and dropped out of the top four for the first time since September after a 3-1 loss at Fortuna Duesseldorf on Saturday.